-[Source: The Lancet Respiratory Medicine, full page: (LINK).
+[Source: PLoS One, full page: (LINK).
 Abstract, edited.]

-Keywords: Seasonal Influenza; Pneumonia; Worldwide.
+Keywords: Seasonal Influenza; Pneumonia; SARI; Uganda.